MethodicalAcceleratorDesign/MAD-NG.py/docs/source/gettingstarted.rst

 Communication protocol
 ----------------------

-Before you send data to MAD-NG, you must always send MAD-NG the instructions to read the data.
-Before you receive any data from MAD-NG, you must always ask MAD-NG to send the data.
+.. important:: **Before you send data to MAD-NG, you must always send MAD-NG the instructions to read the data.
+Before you receive any data from MAD-NG, you must always ask MAD-NG to send the data.**

 .. code-block::